bettiolo/oauth-signature-js/README.md

 ## Advantages

-This project has an extensive test coverage for all the corner cases present in the OAuth specification.
+This project has an extensive test coverage for all the corner cases present in the OAuth specifications (RFC5843 POST sample section 3.1 + Errata ID 2550 and the OAuth.net community RFC)

 Take a look at the test file [src/app/signature.tests.js](src/app/oauth-signature.tests.js)